Tywyn: Transport and tourism

 The beach and its extensive promenade have long been key attractions.
-In 1877, a pier was built at Tywyn, but the structure only lasted a few months.
+In 1877, a pier was built towards the northern end of the beach, but the structure only lasted a few months.
 The street called 'Pier Road', which leads from the town to the beach, offers a suggestion as to its location.
 The promenade was completed in 1889 at the cost of some £30,000, paid for by John Corbett (1817–1901) of Ynysymaengwyn.

 There has been extensive bungalow and caravan development in the vicinity.

 Other industries

 Apart from tourism, agriculture has long been the most important industry in the area.
 Lead and copper used to be mined in the town's hinterland.

 The Marconi Company built a Long Wave receiver station in Tywyn in 1914, working in duplex with the high-power transmitter station near Waunfawr.
 In 1921 the Tywyn and Waunfawr stations initiated a transatlantic wireless telegraph service with a similar RCA wireless transmitting station in New Brunswick, New Jersey, USA and RCA's receiver station in Belmar, New Jersey.
 This new transatlantic service replaced Marconi's obsolete transatlantic telegraph station in Clifden, Ireland following its 1922 destruction during the Irish Civil War.

 For most of the 20th century, the armed forces were a significant presence in Tywyn.
 The town was a major training ground for the amphibious warfare landings in the Second World War and had a strategic war base.
 Abandoned pillboxes may still be seen on the coast to the south of the town.
+RAF Towyn opened on 8 September 1940 as an air-cooperation base for the Royal Artillery Anti-Aircraft Practice Camp at Tonfanau, but closed on 25 July 1945.
 The links with the armed forces came to an end when the Joint Service Mountain Training Centre at Morfa Camp closed in 1999.
 Morfa camp is now in private ownership and many buildings are let as small storage units.